vedashree0987/Medicine-Recommendation-System/README.md

-# Disease Prediction and Medical Recommendation System 🩺
+# Medicine Recommendation system 🩺

 This repository contains the implementation of a Disease Prediction and Medical Recommendation System developed for the CS 584 Machine Learning course.